johnmahlangu/LMS/README.md

 - Delete student.
 - Search for students.
 - View all students.
-- View books that can be issued.
+- View books that can be issued(available books).
-- Search for books that can be issued.
+- Search for books that can be issued(available books).
 - Issue books to students.
 - Return books.
 - View issued books.